The Hidden Costs of Not Owning a Car

 While not owning a car can save you a lot of money, there are also hidden costs to being car-free.
 Only after you've examined these costs should you make a decision about whether car ownership is in your best interest.

 Please note: This post is not intended to sour you on having a car-free life.
-In fact, I'm one of those folks who has never had a driver's license.
-The point of this article is to make drivers aware of the potential costs of not having a car. . .costs that many drivers never consider.
+I've never even had a driver's license, much less owned a car.
 As with any consumer choice, you have to determine which choice makes the most sense for you and your family.

 If you don't drive, you have a few options for getting around, including public transit, carpooling, cabs, rideshares, walking, cycling, and, for long distance trips, planes and trains.
 Some of these options cost a fair amount of money, so you'll need to run some numbers before deciding how much not having a car will save you:

-- Cab & Rideshare Fares: Cabs and rideshares, such as Uber and Lyft, are costly, and the fares aren't tax deductible for regular work commutes.
-While walking and public transit are cheaper alternatives, sometimes you have to get somewhere fast, the weather makes walking dangerous, or you need to get somewhere that is inaccessible by public transit.
+- Cab & Rideshare Fares: Cabs and rideshare services, such as Uber and Lyft, can be costly, and the fares aren't tax deductible for regular work commutes.

 - Long Distance Travel: Road trips aren't possible if you don't have a car, so you may find that you need to fly or take a train to places that would otherwise be accessible via a relatively short drive.
-Travel to rural areas may be difficult, if not impossible, when there are no airports or public transit options available.
+Travel to rural areas may be difficult, if not impossible, when there are no airports, cabs, rideshare, or public transit options available.

-- Car Share and Car Rental Fees: In situations where you absolutely need a car, renting a car (or participating in a car share program) is an option.
-These options cost money, though, and in the case of car rental, can get expensive.
+- Car Share and Car Rental Fees: In situations where you absolutely need a car, renting a car (or participating in a car share program) is an option, though costs can add up quickly.

-If you don't drive and you need to find a new home, particularly in an unfamiliar area, allow yourself a little more time to find a place.
-With determination and networking, you may be able to find an affordable living situation in an area where a car isn't a necessity.
+If you don't drive and you need to find a new home, particularly in an unfamiliar area, allow yourself several weeks, even a month or more, to find a place.
+With determination and networking, you may be able to find an affordable living situation in an area where car ownership isn't a necessity.

 For the self-employed, time spent on long commutes is time that can't be spent on income-earning projects.
-For parents and caregivers, commute time may mean having to hire someone to be with one's kids or care receiver.
+For parents and caregivers, commute time may mean having to hire someone to babysit or care for a loved one.
 Commutes also cut into time spent with family, friends, or on hobbies.
-If time is a precious commodity for you, consider whether having a car is worth the time spent trying to get around.
+If time is a precious commodity for you, owning a car may be a good investment.

-- You only have two hands, and they can only carry so many groceries.
-If you want to stock up, or buy large, bulky items (such as multi-packs of paper towels), you'll need to arrange for a ride from a friend or call a cab.
+- One person can only carry so many groceries.
+If you want to stock up, or buy large, bulky items (such as multi-packs of paper towels), you'll need to arrange for a ride from a friend or use a rideshare service.

-- You'll probably end up making multiple trips to the store each week, which takes time and, if you use a cab or public transit, costs money.
+- You'll probably end up making multiple trips to the store each week, which takes time and, if you use a rideshare car or public transit, costs money.

 - With fewer groceries in your home, you may be more likely to succumb to going out to eat or having food delivered as your larder runs dry.
 Dining or ordering out are expensive options and give you less control over portion size and calories.